-The role of the student is to operate in a professional manner including:
+The role of the student is to:

-- arriving on time - dressing to an acceptable workplace standard - adopting appropriate workplace etiquette and communication - undertake the agreed work and academic activities - ask questions, use initiative, offer support in the workplace, and provide constructive feedback - adhere to privacy, confidentiality and intellectual property (IP) requirements - abide by relevant workplace policies as notified to them by the host supervisor - abide by the relevant University policies and codes, including the University's Charter of Student Rights and Responsibilities - raise issues with appropriate people such as your host or academic supervisor in a timely manner.
+- conduct themselves in a professional manner including: - o arriving on time - o dressing to an acceptable workplace standard - adopting appropriate workplace etiquette and communication - undertake the agreed work and academic activities - ask questions, use initiative, offer support in the workplace and provide constructive feedback - adhere to privacy and confidentiality requirements - obtain all necessary compliance requirements stipulated by the host organisation such as vaccinations, Working With Children Checks, Police Checks, and First Aid Certificates. - abide by relevant workplace policies as notified to them by the host supervisor - abide by the relevant University policies and codes, including the University's Student Charter and Code of Conduct - raise issues with appropriate people in a timely manner.